JBZoo/CSV-Blueprint/README.md

 # This will not affect the validator, but will make it easier for you to navigate.
 # For convenience, use the first line as a header (if possible).
 columns:
-  - name: "Column Name (header)"        # Any custom name of the column in the CSV file (first row).
+  - name: Column Name (header)          # Any custom name of the column in the CSV file (first row).
 Required if "csv_structure.header" is true.
-    description: "Lorem ipsum"          # Description of the column.
+    description: Lorem ipsum            # Description of the column.
 Not used in the validation process.
-    example: "Some example"             # Example of the column value.
+    example: Some example               # Example of the column value.
 Not used in the validation process.

     # Important notes about the validation rules.
     # 1. All rules except "not_empty" ignored for empty strings (length 0).